sunnyMiglani/MarkdownBlogPosts/CloudComputing.md

 Cooling is v v v important for data centres

-    1. Open the window -small scale
+1. Open the window: small scale
 2. Two-loop cooling: Bigger scale, but not BIG
 3. Three loop cooling: Basically need to go to a different centre just to get rid of heat.

-PUE: Power Usage Effectiveness -- PUE reflects the quality of the datacentre.
+PUE: **Power Usage Effectiveness** -- PUE reflects the quality of the datacentre.
 PUE = Facility Power / IT Power.

 ## Technical side of scaling a warehouse of computers

-Architecture of a Warehouse-scale computer(WSC) is largely defined by the choice of it's building blocks.
+Architecture of a Warehouse-scale computer (WSC) is largely defined by the choice of it's building blocks.

 In WSCs, the main building blocks are server hardware, network and storage components.